temach/jplang/README.md

 Looking at frequency evaluations, the most commonly seen pattern is breakdown with (甬 + 力), because its members get more apperances as kanji.

-# Kanji keywords

-Each kanji needs a keyword.
-- it should NOT be one of 10000 most common english words.
-- it should NOT be one of the onyomi keywords.
-- it should be unique for each kanji.
-- it should reflect meaning of the kanji.

-Most common english words can be taken from 1/3 million of google english corpus (https://norvig.com/ngrams/count_1w.txt)

-To find names for kanji that are just made up junk consider using a drawing-to-keyword mapping software:
-- Draw and get accociated words: https://github.com/engelsjk/web-demo-quickdraw-visualizer
-- Using QuickDraw and AutoDraw API together: https://github.com/engelsjk/python-test-googledraw-api
-- Angular app that words against google quick draw API: https://github.com/Jdruwe/drawing-recognition/blob/1d7f57a5ca5fa63b4f53ed50bae03c289ffb563a/src/app/guess/guess.component.ts#L42
-- The dataset behind quick draw: https://github.com/googlecreativelab/quickdraw-dataset#the-raw-moderated-dataset